HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 What a Strong Aviation Hearing Conservation Program Requires

 • Dynamic noise exposure monitoring for variable ramp positions.
 Standard area monitoring misses the exposure variability of ramp workers who move between gate positions, baggage areas, and ground equipment staging throughout a shift.
-Personal dosimetry sampling for job classifications with the most variable exposure patterns provides the data needed to make enrollment and attenuation adequacy determinations that will withstand regulatory scrutiny.

 Frequently Asked Questions